Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 Don’t miss Luxembourg Gardens, situated between the sixth and seventh arrondissements.

 Hotel des Grands Voyageurs is tucked away in the 6th arrondissement.
-The hotel pays attention to the details of the traveler.
+The hotel pays attention to the traveler’s details.
 I enjoyed my stay here and upgraded to a Junior Suite, the highest room category.
 Hotel des Grands Voyageurs is a great value.
 I loved my room’s record players and jazz offerings, which were an added feature.
 The hotel offers connecting family rooms with privacy doors.
 If you need two rooms, this is an excellent option for the price, location, and updated amenities.

 Where to Stay in Paris: The 7th Arrondissement

 Pavillon Faubourg Saint Germain is located in the 7th Arrondissement.
 The hotel is a combination of three buildings.
 One has been under renovation, while the other two are modern but don’t look exactly like the photo below.
 You can request your room type when booking.
 I highly recommend a balcony view.
 If you mention EDP when booking, you will have a special amenity.
-Update, the hotel continues to update rooms and rennovate every year.
-This continues to be a personal favorite of mine.
+This continues to be a personal favorite of mine, and one I return to year after year.

 From this Left Bank location, you can walk to the Louvre in 10 minutes or explore everything the area has to offer.
 Boulevard St Germain des Près, coffee shops, and boutiques are also just a quick walk away.

-Le Grand Hotel Cayré on Boulevard Raspail is centurally located for exploring the 7th arrondissement.
-I have stayed at this hotel several times in 2025 and happy to recommend it to friends and family looking for a Left Bank hotel.
-The hotel is newly refurbished with modern bathrooms and decor.
-Some rooms offer a balcony view looking onto the Parisian rooftops and are worth the upgrade.
+Le Grand Hotel Cayré on Boulevard Raspail is centrally located for exploring the 7th arrondissement.
+I have stayed at this hotel several times in 2025 and am happy to recommend it to friends and family looking for a Left Bank hotel.
+The hotel has been newly refurbished, with modern bathrooms and decor.
+Some rooms offer a balcony with a view of the Parisian rooftops and are worth the upgrade.
 Le Grand Hotel Cayré also offers a handful of rooms with an Eiffel Tower view.

 Le Narcisse Blanc is a five-star hotel on the Left Bank between Pont Alexandre III and the Eiffel Tower.
 It is a quiet boutique hotel perfect for couples or solo travelers.
 Enjoy a coffee or breakfast in the stunning glass-filled atrium just off the lobby.
 Cleo, the hotel restaurant, is perfect for lunch or dinner.
-While this has been a reader favorite for years and one of the most booked hotels, I have found it to be in need of some updates and feels dated after a recent visit.
+This has been a reader favorite for years and one of the most booked hotels.

 Paris Hotels with Eiffel Tower Views